RupankarCh/my-notes/RHCSA/readme.md

 <img width="767" height="187" alt="10" src="https://github.com/user-attachments/assets/a8c33976-987e-4716-8e7a-2aa6c922cb7c" />

 ```
+tuned-adm recomended (To Find the recommended profile)
+tuned-adm profile virtual-guest (To set the profile)
+systemctl enable --now tuned (To start the profile service)
 tuned-adm active (To check Which profile the system has been configured)
-tuned-adm recomended (To check the list of profile)
-tuned-adm profile virtual-guest (To set the profile)
-systemctl enable tuned (To start the profile service)
 ```

 # 11. Default Umask value change